Sup2point0/Assort/~writing/origins.md

 - My primary school friends who introduced me to *diep.io*.
 - Everyone who asked me where my username came from.
 Your constant reminding was what drove me to embark upon and actually complete this ridiculous endeavour.
 - That one player I met called ‘Sup’.
 None of this would’ve been possible without you.
 If you even exist.
+- Childhood me.
+You were ahead of your time, truly.
+I’m unbelievably lucky to have grown from you.

 <br>